You are here

 A new framework has been introduced to ensure an appropriate level of regulation is applied to Personalised Medical Devices to manage the risk these devices may pose.

-Prior to 25 February 2021, most personalised medical devices (PMD) met the definition of 'custom-made' and were exempt from the requirement to be approved by the TGA and included in the Australian Register of Therapeutic Goods (ARTG) before they could be imported, exported or supplied (though they were subject to other regulatory obligations).
+Prior to 25 February 2021, most personalised medical devices (PMD) met the definition of 'custom-made' and were exempt from the requirement to be approved by us and included in the Australian Register of Therapeutic Goods (ARTG) before they could be imported, exported or supplied (though they were subject to other regulatory obligations).

 Over the past two decades, rapid advances in computing technology and materials science have resulted in significant changes to medical imaging technology, manufacturing technology and, as a result, medical device technology.
 Newer methods of manufacture such as 3D-printing allowed more complex and, in some cases, higher-risk medical devices to be personalised for an individual patient and supplied under the custom-made medical device exemption.